 - Talking to your friends from home is super important, but don’t let homesickness get in the way of you trying to meet new people.
 It’s always healthy to talk to people who care about you, but face-timing them every single waking moment is only going to make the transition harder.

 - If you’re not a crazy, insane extrovert (few people are), then you will, at some point, feel socially strung out.
 Don’t forget to take some time out for yourself.
 If that means going on a run, playing an instrument, or watching The Office alone in your room, whatever you need to get away is 100% advised.

 - Go to office hours!
 Your professors and TAs are there to help you!
 A bad grade is worse than a scary professor.

 - Take advantage of mental health or Writing and Math Centers in your school.
 Asking for help is a sign of bravery, not weakness.

 - Meet people in your hall!
-You’re gonna see them all the time for the next 2 semesters, so you might as well get to know them.
+You’re gonna see them all the time for the next two semesters, so you might as well get to know them.

 - Get off of campus if you can.
 You really can get caught up in work at school, so taking some time to explore life past campus is important.
-You’re gonna be living here for the next 4 years, definitely worth it to get to know the area.
+You’re gonna be living here for the next four years; definitely worth it to get to know the area.

 - Give it time.
 Everyone is figuring themselves out at the same time you are.
 You can do this!
 BUT if you also feel like you need a transfer, or feel like the school is not for you, then by all means, look into it.
 Especially if you feel like they don’t have what you need academically, Remember.
 You are there to get a degree, to set up for life after school!
 Just keep that in mind.